 My research interests include the exploration of geospatial data to describe and characterize biophysical phenomena and the interactions with society.
 One of my focus areas is biomass burning, specifically wildland fires, in a changing physical and social environment.
 I explore methods to estimate biomass burning emissions and fuel consumption using satellite and in-situ estimates of fire energy.
 The goal is to provide both localized and synoptic level information about how fire is changing in time and space.

 I am a Joint Polar Satellite System (NOAA and NASA) Suomi NPP science team member tasked with VIIRS Active Fire product calibration and evaluation.
-I am also the Principle Investigator for NOAA's Proving Ground and Risk Reduction (PGRR) project focused on the VIIRS AF products.
+I have been the Principle Investigator for NOAA's Proving Ground and Risk Reduction (PGRR) project focused on the VIIRS AF products.
 The purpose of this project is to couple capacity building with the wildland fire research and operations communities while simultaneously conducting product evaluation.

 From exploring wildland fire disturbance in a changing climate to investigating the drivers of land cover change, my research is multidisciplinary and multi-scale and incorporates the latest geospatial science to examine timely topics that span the physical and human dimensions of geography.

 - Satellite based estimates of fire radiative energy and associated biomass burning emissions

 - Fire ecology and consequences of a changing climate

 - Land cover and land use change, in particular the interrelationships with climate and sustainability

 Degree TypeBSDegree DetailsEnvironmental Science, SUNY Albany

 Degree TypeG.S.Degree DetailsGIS Graduate Certificate, University of Maryland